non-ceterisparibus/Data_analytics/README.md

-# Probability and Distribution Python Demos
+# Probability and Distribution Python

 This repository contains some Python demos